Mati in Ottawa's Little Italy: a mediterranean raw bar and grill restaurant that takes their craft cocktails very seriously.

 Modern Medicine (21$): As the name hints, this libation is inspired by the Penicillin.
 Similarly to the classic cocktail, it’s a whisky-forward beverage garnished with candied ginger.
 However the scotch was replaced by Japanese whisky, and the ginger syrup was elevated as it was replaced with a masala spice blend whose flavor was quite present.
 Finally, the sweetness of the honey is less present in the Modern Medicine compared to the Penicillin, as this cocktail was not very sweet.

-Overall, Mati is a restaurant and bar we have visited many times and will visit again.
-Notwithstanding the challenge of finding parking in Little Italy on a weekend, you won’t regret an evening at this venue.
-The food is great, the drinks are excellent and the service is always very good.
+Overall, Mati is a restaurant and bar that we have visited many times and will visit again.
+You won’t regret an evening of cocktails at this venue.
+The food is great, although it is overpriced when comparing the portion sizes to other similar local establishments.
+The drinks are excellent, and the service is always very good.
 It’s a beautifully designed space with great seating options.
-It can get quite pricey but the quality is always at the rendez-vous.
+It can get quite pricey, but the quality is always at the rendezvous.

 […] Mati […]